Josh Donaldson Player Props: Yankees vs. Cardinals

 Josh Donaldson At The Plate

-- In nine of 24 games this year (37.5%), Donaldson has reached safely via hit, and that includes multiple hits twice.
+- Donaldson has gotten a hit in nine of 26 games this season (34.6%), with multiple hits twice.

-- Donaldson has an RBI in nine of 24 games this year, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in one contest.
+- Donaldson has picked up an RBI in 34.6% of his games this year, with more than one RBI in 11.5% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.